streamlit/docs/content/library/get-started/multipage-apps/create-a-multi-page-app.md

 ## Convert an existing app into a multipage app

-Now that we've identified the limitations of a single-page app, we what can we do about it?
+Now that we've identified the limitations of a single-page app, what can we do about it?
 Armed with our knowledge from the previous section, we can convert the existing app to be a multipage app, of course!
 At a high level, we need to perform the following steps:

 1. Create a new `pages` folder in the same folder where the “entrypoint file” (`hello.py`) lives
 2. Rename our entrypoint file to `Hello.py` , so that the title in the sidebar is capitalized